Learn about oceans zones and layers of the sea with this hands-on animal habitat science project!

 Can't see it at all in the trenches but I promise, it's there! :)

-If you'd like to delve in deeper, here are some other excellent resources to use when learning about ocean layers and the animals that live in each one:
+If you'd like to dive in deeper (yep!
+I did just say that ;), here are some other excellent resources to use when learning about ocean layers and the animals that live in each one:

 Prof. Noggin's Life in the Ocean -- these card decks are super fun and include themed trivia that kids of all ages will enjoy!